renovatebot/renovate/.github/ISSUE_TEMPLATE/3-Bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Did you see anything helpful in debug logs?**
+If you are using the Renovate App, log into https://renovatebot.com/dashboard and locate the correct job log for when the problem occurred (e.g. when the PR was created).

 **To Reproduce**
 Steps to reproduce the behavior: